-- (1) It will facilitate effective cost and/or price analysis. - (2) It will enhance negotiations with the offeror by revealing those areas where the costs or price

-- needs to be questioned and discussed with the offeror. - (3) It will document the file with an explanation of the basis for the contract price, and it will be used to provide a history of the procurement - (4) It will afford the Contracting Officer a method of management review and approval of the Airports Authority's strategy for the negotiations.
+- (1) It will facilitate effective cost and/or price analysis. - (2) It will enhance negotiations with the offeror by revealing those areas where the costs or price needs to be questioned and discussed with the offeror. - (3) It will document the file with an explanation of the basis for the contract price, and it will be used to provide a history of the procurement (see Appendix K.5 for sample form). - (4) It will afford the Contracting Officer a method of management review and approval of the Airports Authority's strategy for the negotiations.